 Japanese government warns megaquake could kill 300,000 and halve GDP

-A magnitude 9 tremor is estimated to trigger massive tsunamis and collapse hundreds of buildings
+In a worst-case scenario, projections show a magnitude-9 earthquake would trigger massive tsunamis and cause hundreds of buildings to collapse

+Japan on Tuesday issued its first high-level warning that a so-called “megaquake” could follow the previous night’s 7.5-magnitude offshore tremor.

-The Japan Meteorological Agency said there was an increased possibility of an earthquake of magnitude 8 or stronger along the Japan Trench and the Chishima Trench, marking its first activation ever of the top-tier alert since the system was introduced in 2022.
+The Japan Meteorological Agency said there was an increased possibility of an earthquake of magnitude 8 or stronger along the Japan Trench and the Chishima Trench, marking its first activation of a top-tier alert since the system was introduced in 2022.

 The alert covers a broad stretch of the Pacific coast from Hokkaido to Chiba.